The Addigy platform can manage macOS, iOS, and tvOS devices using Addigy Mobile Device Management (MDM) functionality.

 The profile should then show successfully installed, along with any other MDM Configurations that may be assigned in the policy:

-If you have an Apple Business Manager or Device Enrollment Program (DEP) account, then head over to our articles
+If you have an Apple Business Manager or Device Enrollment Program (DEP) account and want to utilize DEP, then head over to our articles

 - Configuring the Addigy DEP Integration Using an Apple Business Manager Account